 Yulim's work originates from a long search of words and writings collected over time, from emotions coming from lived experiences, from rediscovered memories.
-Only then his creative process begins and all the accumulated elements are transformed, revealing themselves in the form of an image or an object.
+Only then her creative process begins and all the accumulated elements are transformed, revealing themselves in the form of an image or an object.
 Every single work has its individual history but remains intrinsically linked to others as a fragment of a single story.
-The embroidery technique that recurs in all his works and installations has an important meaning for the artist because it is linked to a gesture of harmony that requires time, delicacy and a skill that bases its roots in the family history and in the transmission of this legacy from generation to generation.
+The embroidery technique that recurs in all her works and installations has an important meaning for the artist because it is linked to a gesture of harmony that requires time, delicacy and a skill that bases its roots in the family history and in the transmission of this legacy from generation to generation.

 Born in Seoul in 1983, she holds a master's degree in Art & Space at Kingston University of London.

 Among the major personal exhibitions: A Thousand of Whispers, Patricia Armocida Gallery, Milano, Italy, 2018; Through things, MAKSA / Instant Roof, Seoul, Korea, 2018; Play in childhood, JJ Joogiung Gallery Seoul, 2015; Distancing, Kumho Art Studio, Kumho Museum of Art, Korea, 2012; The veiled thing, Gallery White Block, Paju, Korea, 2011; The slender song, Gallery b'one, Seoul, Korea, 2010.